MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/get-started-with-windows-server.md

 ## Next Steps

-To get started, find out more details from these resources.
+To get started, find out more from these resources.

 * [What's new in Windows Server 2022](../windows-server-2022/get-started/whats-new.md) provides an overview of the latest features Windows Server.
 * Learn about the [different servicing channels](../get-started-19/servicing-channels-19.md), which each is used for, and what it means for your workloads and support.
 After that, learn about the [different editions](../get-started-19/editions-comparison-19.md) available for those servicing channels.
 * Understand the [hardware requirements](../get-started-19/sys-reqs-19.md) to run Windows Server.
-* Follow the Microsoft Learn learning path on [Windows Server deployment, configuration, and administration](/learn/paths/windows-server-deployment-configuration-administration/)
+* Follow the Microsoft Learn learning path on [Windows Server deployment, configuration, and administration](/learn/paths/windows-server-deployment-configuration-administration/).
 * If you still need to use Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, or Windows Server 2012 R2, [extended security updates](extended-security-updates.md) are available to help keep you safe with security updates and bulletins rated critical and important.